phpMussel/phpMussel/_docs/readme.en.txt

-                 to ensure that your signatures and your copy of phpMussel are kept up to-date (unless, of course, you're checking for updates and installing them manually, which, I'd still recommend doing at least one per month).
+                 to ensure that your signatures and your copy of phpMussel are kept up to-date (unless, of course, you're checking for updates and installing them manually, which, I'd still recommend doing at least once per month).
 Checking more than twice per month is probably pointless, considering I'm (at the time of writing this) working on this project by myself and I'm very unlikely to be able to produce updates of any kind